 ‘Stop bickering, you two.’
 Granny enters the living room carrying a tray with tea and lemonade.
 ‘Go ahead Taïga, blow out the candles so I can cut the parts.’

-‘I will cut the parts,’ Missy states, grabbing the knife.
+‘I will cut the parts,’ Missy states, grabbing the knife from her sister.

-The afternoon is spent playing board games as they usually do on Sunday nights.
-They avoid the sensible subject, at least as long as Rowan stays with them.
-Taïga doesn’t agree with Granny and Missy’s politics of sparing Rowan.
-She thinks it’s better to let all their griefs out in the open and she can’t help feeling a little pang of jealousy when she realizes how her grandmother is worrying about her grandson.
+The rest of the afternoon is spent playing board games as they usually do on Sunday nights.
+They avoid the sensible subject, trying to spare Rowan.
+Taïga doesn’t agree with Granny and Missy’s cautious politics.
+She thinks it must be better to let all their griefs out in the open and handle it from there.
+She can’t help feeling a little pang of jealousy when she realizes how much her grandmother is worrying about her little brother’s feelings.
 After all, nobody spared her when her mother left her.
 Taïga retires early, and nobody stops her when she goes upstairs to put some make-up on.

-Granny hails her on her way out, ‘Where are you going?
+Granny hails her on her way out.
+‘Where are you going?
 And what have you done with your face?
 Is that lipstick?’

 Granny is a little taken aback, this behavior is not usual.
 ‘But it’s 8 p.m,’ she tries.
 ‘It’s schoolday tomorrow.’

 Without a word Taïga stomps back upstairs, fighting her tears.

-Rowan is reading on his bed, when she angrily throws up the door without touching it.
+Rowan is reading on his bed, when she angrily flings open the door without touching it.

 ‘Wow… Awesome.
 Can you show me how to do that?’